 If you doubt yourself, your abilities and being a good person, it means that you are a master at doubting.
 Therefore, you have a skill that, from now on, you can use it to make your life better, happier and feel accomplished.

-Make a list with all those things that you believe not to be and want to be and those things that you think your are but don’t want to be.
+Make a list of all those things that you believe not to be and want to be and those things that you think you are but don’t want to be.
 Make your list and start doubting point by point.

 Start doubting that you are not good, pretty, loving, desirable enough and whatever else you are bullying or beating yourself about.